 Benton Heyworth, MD

-Dr. Heyworth specializes in general Pediatric Orthopaedic Surgery, Pediatric & Adolescent Sports Medicine, and Pediatric Orthopaedic Trauma.
-His research interests include clinical research projects regarding adolescent clavicle fractures, tibia fractures, pediatric ACL tears, patellar instability, osteochondritis dissecans and shoulder instability.
-He lives outside of Boston with his wife and three boys.
+Dr. Heyworth is the Associate Director of the Orthopedic Sports Medicine Fellowship in the Division of Sports Medicine.
+He specializes in Pediatric Orthopedic Surgery, Pediatric & Adolescent Sports Medicine, and Pediatric Orthopedic Trauma.
+His clinical research interests include adolescent clavicle fractures, lower extremity fractures, pediatric ACL tears, patellar instability, osteochondritis dissecans and shoulder instability.

 Jaclyn Hill, MD